 Sufficient.
 Since the reaction liquid passes the solid phase many times, unlike in a packed bed reactor, the flow rate is of little importance to the implementation.
 It is also very challenging to measure this flow rate accurately.

 At what temperatures can I use my SpinChem® RBR?

 In a wide range.
-From below room temperature up to several hundred degrees Celsius provided that your reaction solution still is in a liquid form.
+The SpinChem® RBR can be used in temperatures from below room temperature, up to several hundred degrees Celsius, provided that your reaction solution still is in liquid form.